Address by Des Loughney, Chair of LCC

 Good morning, can I welcome you all to our 2021 Remembrance Day ceremony at our local Memorial.
 This event has been organised by Longstone Community Council.
 My name is Des Loughney and I am chair of the Community Council.
 This memorial was opened in 1922 to commemorate the local armed services people who died in the two world wars: 48 in World War 1 and 24 in World War 2.

-We are having to mark Remembrance Day in unusual circumstances being in the midst of the Covid 19 epidemic.
-We have had to restrict the numbers people attending to six, at least to six in close proximity to the Memorial.
+We are having to mark Remembrance Day in the continuing circumstances of the Covid 19 epidemic.

 The agenda for today is that I will say a few words and read the verse from the poem by Laurence Binyon ‘For the Fallen’ and make a few remarks.
 There will then be the two minutes silence.
 After that wreaths will be laid.
 People laying weaths are welcome to say a few words.

 The ceremony will end once the last wreath has been laid.

 I would like to remark on two things today in terms of our rememberance.
 I note that this year is the 80th anniversary of the second part of the Blitz which hit cities all over the UK including Glasgow.
 We need to remember the sacrifice of all those who fought in that crucial episode of the Second World War to stop Nazi Germany.
 We remember all those who gave their lives or who were injured in that period whether they were pilots, other RAF personnel, the workers who made Spitfires and Hurricanes, or the civilian victims, of whom there were 40,000, of the bombs.